 5 Though a standardized version of Python might address many of the issues raised in this article: it would provide a stable base which users could rely upon, and could ease the learning process by removing the specter of perpetual change from newcomer curriculums.
 It's not impossible that Python 2.7, the last of the 2.X line, might become a de facto standard of sorts, due to both 2.X pervasiveness, and the fact that 2.7 is no longer being actively changed.
 In this scenario, 2.7 would be base Python, and 3.X would be an experimental branch — which is one way to interpret the current 2.X/3.X adoption rates.
 The future remains to be seen, but 2.X's still much larger user base probably controls it at least as much as 3.X developers.

 6 For two more examples in this category, see the just-announced 3.3 decision to deprecate distutils and FTP.nlst(), widely used tools both.
 You should judge the merits of 3.3's less incompatible yield from... and raise...from None language extensions for yourself, but they may be pushing Python complexity further than some wish.
 There is good work being done in 3.X too, of course, but some of it will be very difficult for impacted users not to view as arbitrary preference of core developers.
 I encourage anyone impacted by backward-incompatible changes to register a complaint in Python's development channels.
 It's your language, after all.
 For details on reporting such things, read this wiki page.
 The reporting process seems a bit more difficult than it might be, but is probably worth the effort when changes impact your code.
 Open source development need only seem like anarchy or tyranny if its users silently accept such a fate.
-Update: For another recent example of developer-initiated change made in spite of end-user practice, see this PyMailGUI patch required for Python 3.3 in 2013; it's a pervasive and ongoing issue.
+Update: For another recent example of developer-initiated change made even in spite of end-user practice, see this PyMailGUI patch required for Python 3.3 in 2013; it's a pervasive and ongoing issue.

 7 Full disclosure: Like most people who wrote books or did training in the software development field in the last 2 decades, I've probably made a few learning curve underestimates myself, though in my defense, mine were intended to be about the curve for already experienced programmers, not true beginners.
 In fact, the latter group was explicitly removed from the target audience of my books' content early on once it became clear how distinct their needs were (and very shortly after I started receiving emails asking for help running a text editor).
 Still, misconceptions can be difficult to avoid, especially those that have permeated a field since its inception.